SimaticResearchActivity/FBAE/README.md

 All MSBuild C++ projects can now #include any installed libraries.
 Linking will be handled automatically.
 Installing new libraries will make them instantly available.
 ```

-Note the directory which is suggested (`C:/software/vcpkg/scripts/buildsystems/vcpkg.cmake` in our example), as you will have to specify this directtory in top `CMakeLists.txt` of *FBAE*.
+Note the directory which is suggested (`C:/software/vcpkg/scripts/buildsystems/vcpkg.cmake` in our example), as you will have to specify this directory in top `CMakeLists.txt` of *FBAE*.

 - Now, you can take care of log4cxx: